-Figure 31: Custom Variable Editor - Industry Output/Sales

-On the left-hand panel of the Custom Variable Editor are variable-specific options and instructions.
+Figure 41: Custom Variable Editor - Industry Output/Sales On the left-hand panel of the Custom Variable Editor are variable-specific options and instructions.
 These options typically involve specifying information about what base data you would like to associate with the custom variable such as the base year, base industry, commodity or government spending category, and so on.
 The base IO column data resulting from your choices is what you are able to subsequently modify using the central IO Column editor in order to finish specifying the custom variable.
-Additional customizations are available for certain types of custom variables, such as the options for adjusting compensation rate and labor productivity of custom industries, as shown in Figure 31.

-To aid in constructing your custom IO column, the chart on the right-hand side of the screen, which can be toggled between stacked-bar and horizontal-bar views, helps visualize the differences between the base and custom IO columns.
-Additionally, using the button marked with a magnifying glass in the IO column editing area, IO column reference data for each forecast year can be viewed as a table or chart and can be autofilled into the custom column editor.
+Additional customizations are available for certain types of custom variables, such as the options for adjusting compensation rate and labor productivity of custom industries, as shown in Figure 41.
+To aid in constructing your custom IO column, the stacked-bar chart on the right-hand side of the screen helps visualize the differences between the base and custom IO columns.
+And you will be able to choose data bars or color scales to automatically categorize the IO column into low, midrange, and high categories.
+Additionally, using the button marked with a magnifying glass in the IO column editing area, IO column reference data for each forecast year can be viewed as a table or chart and can be auto-filled into the custom column editor.
 The Custom Industry Output/Sales variable editor also has reference information for national and regional compensation rates and labor productivity.
-The right-click menu of the custom column editor has an "Apply Remainder" option (except when editing Industry Output/Sales, for which Value Added captures the remainder), which can prove useful as the IO column needs to total to one.
+The right-click menu of the custom column editor has an Apply Remainder option (except when editing Industry Output/Sales, for which Value Added captures the remainder), which can prove useful as the IO column needs to total to one.
 If there are issues with any of your custom values, the button usually displaying a green checkmark in the corresponding section of the editor will change and instead warn you of the problems with what you have entered.
 Once you have finished your custom variable, simply save it and subsequently use it as you would a normal policy variable.
 Saved custom variables appear in the Details tab of the Policy Variable Selector once you have selected that same category of custom variable.
-Be aware that custom variable files should not be transferred between versions of PI+ because each new release includes an updated IO table.
+Be aware that custom variable files should not be transferred between versions of E3+ because each new release includes an updated IO table.
 This means that the values you attached to the custom variable will vary from the base data not only in the way that you intended them to, but also due to our updates affecting the base IO table.

-Model Assumptions
+Energy Parameters The Energy Parameters tile found on Regional and National Controls provide the ability to view and modify the following Energy Parameters used in the model: - BTUs consumed per \$ of output by energy sector and type - CO2 emissions per BTU by energy sector and type - Social cost per ton (\$/ton) by type of pollutant (carbon dioxide (CO2), sulfer dioxide (SO2), nitrogen oxides (NOx), fine particulate matter (PM2.5), and particulate matter (PM10))